-We often think of babies and toddlers when we hear the words "babyproofing" or "childproofing."
+We might think of babies and toddlers when we hear the words "babyproofing" or "childproofing."
 And it's true that young kids have the highest risk of being injured at home because that's where they spend most of their time.
 But accidental injury is the leading cause of death in kids up to 14 years old — and more than a third of these injuries happen at home.

-Accidents That Can Happen at Home
+What Accidents Can Happen at Home?

 Most household accidents happen in areas with:

 - water: in the bathroom, kitchen, swimming pools, or hot tubs

 - heat or flames: in the kitchen or at a barbecue grill